 • When completing information on the filter paper, you MUST complete:

 - Patient’s Name (listed as Baby’s Name on the form)

 - Filter papers that do not have the above information completed will not be accepted.
 See filter paper example for reference.

 • In order to ensure that filter papers aren’t delayed over the weekend, please DO NOT collect specimens on Thursdays or Fridays.

-• You MUST mail the filter papers the day the specimen is collected to prevent degradation of the specimen.
-Upon completion, filter paper results will be reported to your dietitian and geneticists, who will notify you of the results.
+• Mail within 24 hours to prevent degradation of the specimen.
+Filter paper results will be reported to your dietitian and geneticists, who will notify you of the results.

 If you have any questions or need additional envelopes or filter papers, please call 404-778-8570 and the agent will forward a message to your clinical team.
 Or you may send a message through the Emory Blue Patient Portal.

 If you have not yet set up a patient portal, please do so today!
-A portal account will provide you with improved communication with your Emory Care Team.
-Call 404-727-8820 and let them know that you want to create an Emory Blue portal account.
-Note that they have developed steps that allow you to create an account for your PKU minor.
+A portal account will provide you with improved communication with the Emory Care Team.
+Call 404-727-8820 and let them know that you want to create an Emory Blue portal account for yourself (adult patients) or your child (accounts for PKU minors are now available).